Best New Relic Alternatives & Competitors in 2026

 Cons:

-Sentry is great for error tracking, but it doesn’t provide full-stack observability.
-Atatus brings logs, metrics, traces, and errors together in one platform to give you complete visibility across your entire system.
+Sentry is great for error tracking, but it doesn't provide full-stack observability.
+Atatus brings logs, metrics, traces, and errors together in one platform.
+Discover why teams switch from Sentry →

 Dev teams that need insight into code-level errors, performance regressions, and release impact.